 African violet – The African violet (Saintpaulia) is your classic indoor plant.
-They bloom like crazy for some people and never for others.
+It blooms like crazy for some people and never for others.
 This is a good plant to experiment with.
-They have fuzzy leaves that form a rosette, and their flowers come in a variety of pink and purple shades.
-They like average to warm temperatures along with medium to high humidity.
+It has fuzzy leaves that form a rosette, and the flowers come in a variety of pink and purple shades.
+It likes average to warm temperatures along with medium to high humidity.
 The soil should be kept evenly moist, but you should not get water on the leaves.
-They should be fertilized with diluted fertilizer each time you water them.
+The plants should be fertilized with diluted fertilizer each time you water.

 Begonia – The begonia is a colorful plant.
 It has varied foliage and showy flowers.
 The ones with the large flowers (tuberous or Rieger begonias) are disposable.
 Longer-lasting flowers include the angel wing (has spotted leaves and little flowers), Rex (have variegated foliage), and B. schmidtiana (dark green crinkled leaves).
 Begonias like average temperatures and evenly moist soil.
 They require light fertilization, more regularly during growing season.
 One thing about begonias is that if you grow bedding begonias outdoors during the summer, you can pot them and bring them in for the winter.
 Just keep them by a sunny window.

 Bird’s nest fern – Bird’s nest fern (Asplenium nidus) has apple-green fronds that get to be 3 feet long.
 This is a great plant for the bathroom.
 It likes high humidity and average temperatures.
 The soil should be kept evenly moist.
 This plant grows somewhat slowly.